A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: The Hopf algebra

 Note that for $w,v\in S_n$,

-However, the permutation characters are not orthogonal (eg. they all contain the trivial character).
+However, the permutation characters are not orthogonal (e.g. they all contain the trivial character).
 To construct the dual Hopf algebra, it will be helpful to construct the adjoint functors with respect to this inner product.